LiorRey/WikiRandom-iOS/README.md

 # WikiRandom-iOS
-Trivia game based on Wikipedia.
-Keep calm and be random!

 WikiRandom is a trivia game based on Wikipedia, which aims to enrich the user’s broad knowledge of random subjects in the following way :